dokutan/rgb_keyboard/README.md

 ### --bus and --device options

 In case you have multiple keyboards attached or you suspect a keyboard with a different vendor id or product id might be compatible, the keyboard can also be opened by specifying the bus number and device id.
 These can be found by running lsusb.
 ```
 rgb_keyboard --bus ⟨bus id⟩ --device ⟨device number⟩ ...
 ```

 ### --kernel-driver option
 On some systems libusb might no be able to properly detach the kernel driver, and the program will fail to open the keyboard.
 The --kernel-driver option skips this step and is intended for better compatibility.

 ### --ajazzak33 option

-This enables experimental support for the AjazzAK33 Keyboard.
+This is required for the Ajazz AK33 keyboard, as it uses a slightly different method of transmitting data.

 ## GUI